Skip to content

 In Rel, existential quantification is expressed with exists.
 The following example expresses the logical statement:

-There exist some values for x and y such that the tuple (x, y) can be found in the relation myrel and y is larger than x:
+There exist some values for x and y such that the tuple (x, y) can be found in the myrel and y is larger than x:

 // read query